ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 ## Setting an Example Cache
 {: #redis-cache-example-cache}

-To adjust the configuration of your deployment, you send a JSON object containing the settings you want to change and their new values.
+To adjust the configuration of your deployment, send a JSON object with the settings that you want to change and their new values.

-You are able to use `CONFIG SET` directly from a Redis cli-client, but changes made there will not be permanent.
-Use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to make changes to your deployment's configuration file.
+You are able to use `CONFIG SET` directly from a Redis cli-client, but changes made there are not permanent.
+Use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to change your deployment's configuration file.
 More information is in [Changing Your Redis Configuration](/docs/databases-for-redis?topic=databases-for-redis-redis-cache).
 {: .tip}

 For example, the Redis documentation recommends the `allkeys-lru` setting as a good starting place for a general-use cache.
 It's also fine to leave the `maxmemory` and `maxmemory-samples` at their default values.
 So to configure the cache from the CLI, you can use